And I’m happy to oblige the requests, because these peppermint meringues are so easy to make!

 - In a large glass or metal mixing bowl, beat egg whites, salt, and cream of tartar to soft peaks.
 Gradually add sugar, continuing to beat until stiff peaks form.

-- Gently fold in 1 tablespoon of the crushed peppermint.
+- Gently fold in 1-2 tablespoons of the crushed peppermint.
 Drop by spoonfuls or pipe onto prepared cookies sheets, about 1 inch apart.

 - Sprinkle remaining crushed peppermint over the cookies.
 Bake for 1 approximately 1 1/2 hours–baking time will vary slightly depending on the size of your meringues.
 Do not allow meringues to brown.
 They should be completely dry on the inside.